SahilDeb/My-Python-Programs/README.md

 # My-Python-Programs
-The programs I practised while learning python
+Small utility python programs I practised in order to get a better grasp on Python3 fundamentals.